-These large, hairy spiders are common in Florida.
+These large, hairy spiders are common in Florida and cause a great deal of worry for those with arachnophobia.
 They have heavy-looking bodies and long thick legs.
 You will see them on walls both inside and outside buildings, as well as out in the yard.

 Florida Wolf Spiders can grow up to two inches in size, although their heavy bodies and thick legs can make them appear bigger.